Keep Your Electrical Service Panel Working

 - If you want peace of mind that your electrical system is safe and secure on homes of any age.

-Home Electrical Safety Inspection in Raleigh
+Home Electrical Inspection Raleigh NC

 Wiretech Company's home electrical safety inspection service for Raleigh, Durham, Chapel Hill and the greater Triangle area will keep your electrical system in check by identifying any problems and providing practical solutions.
 Owner Mike Jones and his team have comprehensive experience doing electrical work in older homes.
 They take special pride in their expert knowledge of older electrical systems and the unique challenges in wiring and circuitry upgrades in older homes.
 We are knowledgeable about the electrical code requirements for homes in the Raleigh area, since we have served the area for more than 30 years.